dowjones/react-dropdown-tree-select/README.md

 ### showDropdown

-Type: `bool` (default: `false`)
+Type: `string`

+Let's you choose the rendered state of the dropdown.

+#### initial

-If set to true, shows the dropdown when rendered.
+`showDropdown: initial` shows the dropdown when rendered.
 This can be used to render the component with the dropdown open as its initial state.

-### showDropdownAlways

-Type: `bool`
+#### always

-If set to true, always shows the dropdown when rendered, and toggling dropdown will be disabled.
+`showDropdown: always` shows the dropdown when rendered, and keeps it visible at all times.
+Toggling dropdown is disabled.

 ### form states (disabled|readOnly)